DanielMSchmidt/zipkin-javascript-opentracing/README.md

 To see how to use this library with only one service see `examples/basic`.
 You can run the example with `npm run example:basic`.

+### Advanced

+In order to see how different services may pick up spans and extend them, please see the advanced example at `examples/advanced`.
+You can run the example with `npm run example:advanced`.